YagoLopez/metaphasejs/README.md

 ## Notes

-- At this moment there are not pollyfills for old browsers, but it will be in the future.
+At this moment there are not polyfills for old browsers, but there will be in the future.